American Airlines Group Inc.

 AAL 12-Month Price Forecast

-Most Wall Street analysts are optimistic about American Airlines Group Inc.'s 12-month outlook, with consensus target around $14.10, indicating expected upside potential.
+Most Wall Street analysts maintain a constructive view on American Airlines Group Inc.'s 12-month outlook, with a consensus price target around $14.09 and implied upside of +30.0% versus the current price.

 Average Target